 Things to consider:

-• Be pro-active.
-Trial talking with a counsellor or ‘professional listener’ who can assist you in exploring emotions, your emotional experiences and preferred responses and living a more emotionally engaged life.
+- Be pro-active.
+Try talking with a professional such as a counsellor, who can assist you in exploring emotions, your emotional experiences and preferred responses and living a more emotionally engaged life.

 References